DomiXLogic/Java8Features/README.md

 # Java8Features
-This project has to deal with the features of Java 8.
+This project is dealing with the features of Java 8.